 ‘Probably a knock-off from the East,’ Mo said.
 ‘For whatever reason, Eli seems to enjoy that pungent East European taste.
 Still, whatever he’s smoking won’t get you as high as this Summit.
 So, appreciate your time here, James.
 Before you know it, you could get slammed back into your body on the earth plane.
 Don’t be surprised if it feels as though you’ve been thrown into a body bag.

-‘And yet, your physical body won’t feel confining once you understand its purpose since it’s designed to be a wonderful learning device on earth.
+‘And yet, your physical body won’t feel confining once you understand its purpose since it’s designed to be an astonishing learning device on earth.
 But let’s leave that for now; first, we need to get you up and flying.’

-‘Yes, of course, I really need to make my way back for my flight back to London.
+‘Yes, of course, I need to find my way back to Santiago to catch my flight back.
 I should leave the summit in the morning before I completely lose track of time.
 Maybe it’s the thin air, but time seems rather elusive up here.’

 ‘Should you go mountain climbing again after you return home,’ Eli said, ‘it will be important for you to remember which body you’re in, especially when attempting to cross crevices.
 There could be a serious consequence if you forget.
 But for now, try jumping that chasm again.
 I’m sure you’d have much better luck this time.
 I dare you!’

 ‘That’s madness,’ I said.
 ‘I’m neither a bird nor Peter Pan!’

 ‘You don’t have to be either,’ Mo said, ‘since you are lighter and more agile than both.
 So, go ahead, James; try it.
 Compared to your biological body, which was constricted to what it could do, your flight down the chasm, being one such example, you now have the freedom to manoeuvre as you wish.
 The earth’s body serves several purposes, but flying isn’t one of them.
 That’s all changed now… you just don’t know it yet.’